 - Recommend future fundraising strategies that provide support for charitable causes while increasing member engagement and fostering collaboration within our organization.

 The background considerations for the Board’s charge and the impact of COVID-19 on fundraising were discussed.

 Discussions have included the opportunity to raise funds as one organization instead of each committee needing to raise the funds themselves to meet the needs of the charitable programs now supported by TWOQC.
-The task force unanimously agreed to move forward with the next steps to develop fundraising recommendations for a proposed strategy to change to a one fundraising organization.
+The task force unanimously agreed to move forward with the next steps to develop fundraising recommendations for a proposed strategy to change to one fundraising organization.
 Two sub-teams were established: